Lockout Services - General Information

 Residence Hall Lockouts

-Any student who is locked out of their room, or has lost their key, is asked to come to the Department of Public Safety and pick up a loaner key.
-If the student cannot come to the DPS, a Public Safety Officer can open the room for him/her.
+Any student who is locked out of their room, or has lost their key, is asked to come to the Access and Parking Office located at the Department of Public Safety and pick up a loaner key.
+If the student cannot come to the Access and Parking Office, a Public Safety Officer can open the room for him/her.
 The first time an officer lets a student into his/her room there is no fee.
 Any additional assists will result in the student being charged a $10.00 lockout fee.
 Officers will request identification before allowing access to any residential room.